arnursabet/yelp-db-benchmarks/README.md

 ## Running Benchmarks

 The benchmarking system compares query performance between PostgreSQL and MongoDB using predefined queries.
+The benchmark tool runs the same queries against both databases and measures execution time, rows returned, and other performance metrics.

 ### Basic Benchmark